randy-tarasevich/shoreline-web-solutions/src/content/posts/post-1.md

 - Ruth Gaunt Web Design - "Why Your Small Business Needs a Website"
 - Activ Digital Marketing - "Website vs Social Media: Why You Need Both"
 - Lounge by Untappd - "Websites vs. Social Media: Which Is Best To Grow Business?"

+---

+**Need help setting up professional email for your business?** Shoreline Web Solutions can help you establish a complete branded online presence, from custom websites to professional email systems. **[Contact us](/contact)** to learn more about our services for small to medium-sized businesses.